choojun/choojun.github.io/wsl.md

    > $ sbin/stop-yarn.sh
    > $ sbin/stop-dfs.sh
    > ~~~
-10. Use command jps to check remaining processes, and terminate each of them with its current process id (observed from command jps)
+10. Use command jps to check remaining processes.
+Terminate each of them with its current process id, if any (observed from command jps)

 ## References